Acanthocephala: Size

-The size of these animals varies greatly, some are measured to be a few millimetres in length to Gigantorhynchus gigas, which measures from 10 to 65 cm.
+The size of these animals varies greatly, ranging from a few millimetres in length to Macracanthorhynchus hirudinaceus, which measures from 10 to 65 cm.
 A curious feature shared by both larva and adult is the large size of many of the cells, e.g. the nerve cells and cells forming the uterine bell.
 Polyploidy is common, with up to 343n having been recorded in some species.